Andropause and Low Testosterone

 - Melatonin is another necessary hormone that can decrease with aging and stress.
 The gastrointestinal tract, pineal gland, and parts of the eye produce melatonin, and it is used to set the body’s cycles, such as sleeping and waking cycles.
 Other functions include decreasing cortisol, enhancing sleep quality, and working as an anti-oxidant.
 Lower amounts of melatonin can increase the risk for cancer, sleeping disorders, and elevate levels of cortisol.

-Indian Trail NC Andropause and Low Testosterone Doctor, Scott Shapiro, M.D. can help men to overcome the challenges associated with andropause, and it can supplement other existing hormonal deficiencies.
+Charlotte Testosterone Replacement Doctor, Scott Shapiro, M.D. can help men to overcome the challenges associated with andropause or low T and it can supplement other existing hormonal deficiencies.
 Balanced hormones can reduce the risk for age related disease and increase levels of longevity and vitality, and many men have been able to experience optimal levels of health with bioidentical hormone replacement therapy.
+Dr. Scott Shapiro treats men in the Charlotte, Indian Trail, Matthews, Monroe, Mint Hill, Concord, North Carolina areas.